jamslylm/jamslylm/README.md

 ### Hi there 👋

-I'm Jamsly, I'm a full-stack web developer and,
+I'm Jamsly, Software engineer, linux addicted, space lover,

 - 👨‍💻 I’m currently working on various project with big ambitions for the future
 - ✅ Php and Java developer